swarelle/pomo-timer/README.md

 # pomo-timer
 A simple macOS app to ~~force~~ help you take breaks.
-Built on macOS Tahoe 26.2.
+Vibe-coded for macOS Tahoe 26.2.

 To use, download `PomoTimer.app/`.
 Make sure the app is allowed through any Do Not Disturb modes in System Settings.